 Number of Users

-Unlimited Domestic Calling
+Unlimited Calling to the U.S.

-Unlimited Text Messages Within the U.S.
+Unlimited Text Messaging in the U.S.

 Google Voice Features

 Google Voice is a cloud-based phone system that allows you to manage calls from any device you prefer, allowing access to information wherever you want.
 The features available depend on the type of Google Voice account you have.
 For instance, the personal plan includes basic call and text messaging, while the business plan offers a broader set of call management features, including the ability to manage incoming call flow.

 We awarded Google Voice a score of 4.38 out of 5 because it offers an attractive array of VoIP features, such as a multi-level auto-attendant, ring groups, and call recording.
 It turns any device into a business phone, allowing users to send text messages, make and receive phone calls, and forward calls from one number to another.
 On the downside, the personal plan is limited to certain features like voicemail transcription and call forwarding.

 Google Voice doesn’t have much to offer when it comes to niche features.
 Unlike other VoIP providers, Google Voice doesn’t offer international numbers, an interactive voice response (IVR) system, or call analytics, even in upper-tier plans.
 Still, Google Voice’s straightforward nature makes it an appealing option for businesses that prioritize basic functionality over fancy features.

 Click on each feature below to learn about Google Voice’s top offerings.